 As the light’s first keeper, Charles Lupton lived with his wife Minnie at the station for twenty-six years.
 Life was not always pleasant or easy, and the Luptons had to hire a teacher to live at the station for a few months during the winter to school their seven children.
 When supplies were needed to supplement the family garden, they occasionally had to travel over fourteen miles west to the nearest community of Farmdale.
 By far the worst hardship for the Luptons was the loss of two of their children while they were stationed at the lighthouse: Carrie at the age of eighteen and Aubrey at the age of nine.

-The lighthouse was replaced by a light on a seventy-eight-foot iron tower in 1955, and five years later, the old dwelling was sold to Lee Williams for $300.
+A light on a seventy-eight-foot iron tower replaced St. Joseph Point Lighthouse in 1955, and five years later, the old dwelling was sold to Lee Williams for $300.
 Due to the height of the structure, the watchroom and gallery had to be removed before the lighthouse was moved (the Coast Guard had previously removed the lantern room), and during this process, they were dropped and reduced to scrap.
 At its new home on a farm three miles inland along Overstreet Highway, the lighthouse was used as a dwelling by its first owner.
 Under its second owner, Sam Harmon, the lighthouse was relegated to serve as a hay barn, with cattle feeding from its porches.
-In 1970, Danny Raffield purchased the lighthouse for $1,200, but it wasn't moved the roughly twenty miles south to its new home on St. Joseph Bay until November 1979.
+In 1970, Danny Raffield purchased the lighthouse for $1,200, but it wasn’t moved the roughly twenty miles south to its new home on St. Joseph Bay until November 1979.
 By then, the structure had become known as the traveling lighthouse.

 Raffield visited other lighthouses and conducted research in Washington, D.C. to assist in his quest to restore his lighthouse and fabricate an authentic lantern room for it.
 A huge break came when Raffield was put in touch with a Coast Guard officer in New Orleans who had the original blueprints for St. Joseph Point Light Station, including the lantern room.